Portfolio Management Services: Discretionary vs Non-Discretionary vs Advisory

 Discretionary PMS: The Hands-Off Choice

-For busy professionals and those who prefer professional management, discretionary and non-discretionary pms are often compared, with the former being the commonly used.
+For busy professionals and those who prefer professional management, discretionary and non-discretionary pms are often compared, with the former being one of the available PMS models.
 In discretionary model, SEBI-registered portfolio manager has the authority as per agreement to make all buying, selling, and asset allocation decisions on your behalf.
 Let’s see the benefits of it;

 Non-Discretionary PMS: The Collaborative Path